Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Related Work

 \section{Related Work}

-We begin with a discussion of prior work on multi-interest representations and highlight key differences with our approach.

 Learning high-quality user representations is central to good RS performance.
-The \emph{single-point user representation (SUR)} is the dominant approach, where a user is captured by a single point in some embedding space~\citep{Ricci2011_RecSys, RendleFGS09BPR}, for example, as employed by classical~\citep{Koren08_FM_Neighbor,Rendle10_FM, ChenHCWZK18_Survey} and neural~\citep{He_NeuMF,LiangKHJ18_VAECF} collaborative filtering (CF) methods.
-While effective and widely used, SUR cannot capture a user's multiple interests reliably.
+The \emph{single-point user representation (SUR)} is the dominant approach, where a user is captured by a single point in some embedding space~\citep{Ricci2011_RecSys, RendleFGS09BPR}, for example, as employed by classical~\citep{Koren08_FM_Neighbor,Rendle10_FM, ChenHCWZK18_Survey} and neural~\citep{He_NeuMF} collaborative filtering methods.
+While effective and widely used, SUR cannot reliably capture a user's multiple interests.
 To address this limitation, the \emph{multi-point user representation (MUR)}~\citep{WestonWY13_MaxMF} has been proposed, where a user is represented by multiple points in embedding space, each corresponding to a different ``primary'' interest.
-Selection of the number of points $K$ is critical in MUR.
-Existing algorithms largely use heuristic selection methods, e.g., choosing a global constant $K$ for all users~\citep{WestonWY13_MaxMF, LiuTLYZH19_PolyDeepWalk, CenZZZYT20_ComiRec, TanZYLZYH21_SINE, ChenZZXX21_PIMI}.
-Other methods personalize $K$ by letting it be the logarithm of the number of items with which a user has interacted \citep{LiLWXZHKCLL19_MIND}.
-More recently, Ward clustering of a user's past items has been proposed, with the user's $K$ set to be the number of such clusters~\citep{PalEZZRL20_PinnerSage}.
-This too requires some manual tuning of the clustering algorithm thresholds.
+Selecting a suitable number of points $K$ is critical in MUR.
+Existing algorithms largely use heuristic methods, e.g., choosing a global constant $K$ for all users~\citep{WestonWY13_MaxMF, WangJZ0XC20_DGCF, CenZZZYT20_ComiRec, WangTLSWZ20_DisenHAN, TanZYLZYH21_SINE, ChenZZXX21_PIMI, DBLP:conf/www/LiuDZW22_CAMI}.
+Other methods personalize $K$ by setting it to the logarithm of the number of items with which a user has interacted \citep{LiLWXZHKCLL19_MIND}.
+More recently, Ward clustering of a user's past items has been proposed, with a user's $K$ determined by the number of such clusters~\citep{PalEZZRL20_PinnerSage}.
+This too requires manual tuning of clustering thresholds.

 At inference time MUR is similar to SUR, computing the inner-product of the user embedding(s) and item embedding.
-Some works compute $K$ inner-products, one per interest, and use the maximum as the recommendation (and the predicted score for that item)~\citep{WestonWY13_MaxMF}.
+Some methods compute $K$ inner products, one per interest, and use the maximum as the recommendation (and the predicted score for that item)~\citep{WestonWY13_MaxMF}.
 Others first retrieve the top-$N$ items for each interest ($N\times K$ items), then recommend the top-$N$ items globally~\citep{CenZZZYT20_ComiRec, PalEZZRL20_PinnerSage}.
 None of these methods capture model uncertainty w.r.t.\ a user's interests, hence they lack the ability to balance exploration and exploitation in online recommendation in a principled way~\citep{Chen21_ExporeRecSys}.